Fiesta Bowl Becomes First College Football Game With Sports Betting Deal

 Fiesta Bowl Ahead of Its Time?

-Unlike professional sports leagues, college sports has not yet embraced sports betting legalization wholeheartedly, mainly due to opposition from the NCAA.
+Unlike professional sports leagues, college sports have not yet embraced sports betting legalization wholeheartedly, mainly due to opposition from the NCAA.

 NCAA regulations outlaw college athletes and athletics department staff from intentionally participating in sports betting activities.